How to Photograph the Milky Way + 2025 Viewing Chart!

 How to photograph the Milky Way in the Southern Hemisphere

-Milky Way in July in the Southern Hemisphere – Australia
+Milky Way in the Southern Hemisphere – Australia

 You can see how the Milky Way changes over the months and when can you find the best compositions in our guide to the best time to see the Milky Way.